vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

   # * enum: "ndjson" or "text"
   encoding = "ndjson"
   encoding = "text"

-  # Whether to Gzip the content before writing or not.
-Please note, enabling this
-  # has a slight performance cost but significantly reduces bandwidth.
-  #
-  # * optional
-  # * default: false
-  gzip = false

   # The window used for the `request_rate_limit_num` option
   #